avalanche-strategy/debugging_exercise/README.md

 You'll need to run `yarn` in the javascript directory.
 Then to run tests you can use `yarn test`.

 ### If you're using python
-To run tests, you need to run `pytest test` in the python directory.
+You'll need to have pytest setup to run the tests.
+If you don't have pytest installed system-wide, you can run the tests in either a poetry shell or a pipenv shell in the python directory.
+To run the tests, you need to run `pytest test` in the python directory.

 Good luck!